Your heart lit up oil light while driving?

 light still on → call for service

-What NOT ever do
+What NEVER to do

 Ignoring the spy thinking that “it will pass”